High (Lighthouse Family song)

 "High" is a song by British musical duo Lighthouse Family from their second album, Postcards from Heaven (1997).
 The song was produced by Mike Peden and was released on 29 December 1997 as the second single from the album.
-"High" is the most successful single released by the Lighthouse Family to date, reaching number four on the UK Singles Chart, number eight in New Zealand, and number one in Australia.
+"High" is the most successful single released by Lighthouse Family, reaching number four on the UK Singles Chart, number eight in New Zealand, and number one in Australia.
 In Europe, the song reached the top 10 in at least eight countries.

 Background

 In March 2021, songwriter Paul Tucker told the Official Charts Company the story behind the song:

 "High was probably the most difficult song to write of all of them.
 Without getting too heavy, my wife lost a baby on New Year's Eve in 1996, the year that the album [Ocean Drive] was a hit.
 Lifted was a hit and Ocean Drive was a hit.
 It was the first week in 1997 I started writing High, and I had the bit: 'One day we're gonna get so high'.
 That was the same week – and this is absolutely incidental, it’s nothing to do with the song - although a Newcastle United fan might think it is – that Kevin Keegan left Newcastle United.
 I just remember that week so well because of what happened.

 It took about eight months to write the song.
 When we did Ocean Drive there was no pressure, we hadn't sold any records so nobody was expecting anything, whereas when we got to the second album which is what this was, there were a lot of people who were saying, 'this is huge, this is massive, this is the hit on the record.'
 And I hadn't even finished writing it, so immediately I'm under this enormous pressure.

 We started recording Postcards from Heaven in March 1997 and we went to Miramont in France to start recording it.
 We were there until about June and the whole time I was sitting in the room on my own with a blank sheet of paper trying to write High and driving myself mad with it.
 Everybody kept saying 'have you done it yet?' and I hadn’t.